thytom/fr-admin.co.uk/site/index.md

 </div>
 <section>
 <p>
 We specialise in French bureaucracy.
-From helping you to understand the 90 day rule and long term residency permits to the French healthcare system and pet travel, we can help.
+From helping you to understand the 90 day rule and long term residency permits, to the French healthcare system and pet travel, we can help.
 </p>
 </section>